DulcieNguyen11/MIS-311/README.md

+I will use Excel to analysis the data set 2 ( Employee Performance)

 **1. Data overview**
 ---
 This dataset can be collected from a company’s Human Resource Management System (HRMS), which stores employee information for performance and workforce analysis.It contains 204 rows and 12 columns.
 Each row represents a record.
 Each column represents a variable, including ID, Name, Age, Gender, Department, Salary, Joining date, Performance Score, Experience, Status, Location, Session.
 It includes data from 203 employees and recorded from 19/12/2014 to 7/12/2024.